scality/Zenko-RFCs/03-out-of-band-nfs.md

 - FS-DATA: A RESTful HTTP server that can stream data from its underlying filesystem to whomever requests for it (i.e. Cloudserver).

 - RClone-Daemon: A daemon will run an rclone process in a cronjob fashion to sync data on the filesystem with MongoDB.
 It would do so by making requests to cloudserver, and each object put will be have a special header to signify it is a *filesystem-backed* file.
-This header will include an MD5 and size.
+This header will include the MD5 and size of a file.

 These two pods will share a mount which corresponds to a PersistentVolume of the desired backend type (NFS, SMB, and so on).